The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Word of Caution: Extremes in Award Travel

-Collecting miles and points for award travel can run on a spectrum of intricacy and effort, from quick and relatively effortless to complex and multi-staged.
+Collecting miles and points for award travel runs on a spectrum of intricacy and effort, from quick and relatively effortless to complex and multi-staged.
 Of course, like most things in life, the more time and effort you put in, the better the results are.

-With that being said, it takes a certain type of person to go all-in and familiarize themselves with the rules, maintain the records, track the points and miles, read the fine print, and follow up to ensure they obtain the best results.
+With that being said, it takes a certain type of person to go 'all-in' and familiarize themselves with the rules, maintain the records, track the points and miles, read the fine print, and follow up to ensure they obtain the best results.
 If you aren’t this type of person, that’s okay, you can still benefit greatly from a less ‘intense’ type of award travel.
-Although, as you may know, we’re usually the type that aspires for maximum returns and go all-in (About Us)!
+If you've been following us along for any time you'll know that we’re usually the type that aspires for maximum returns and go 'all-in' (About Us)!

 On the other hand, you have those who are primarily focused on value.
 Think coach flights, economy rental cars, category one hotels, and functionality over luxury.
 On this side of the spectrum, the idea is to be opportunistic and always aim to get a better value for each point used, making them last longer and in turn limit the need to earn more points as often.

 Frankly, most people fall somewhere in between these two extremes.
 The goal is to save money traveling, so our advice is to have fun and match award travel and churning with your lifestyle and personality.
 For us, we’re the outliers.
-We fall on the extreme and prefer to get the best value for our points, allowing us to travel longer for less.
+We fall on the extreme side of value and prefer to get the best return for our points, allowing us to travel longer for less.

 Tip: Being budget travelers, we seek out the best redemption values when staying at hotels.
 This means we generally stay at category one or two hotels, with the occasional category three.
-If, like us, you're tired of searching for the best award redemption value hotels on each branded website.
-So, we made our own United Statess and international map of Hilton, SPG/Marriott, Radisson, and Hyatt, category one, two, and three hotels.
+If you're like us, then you're tired of searching for the best award redemption value hotels on each branded website.
+So, we made it a whole lot easier and made an inclusive map of all award properties in the United States and internationally for Hilton, SPG/Marriott, Radisson, and Hyatt, that are category one, two, and three hotels!

-Another level to award travel is earning status and in this particular article hotel status.
-Status enables you to take advantage of certain benefits (hotel room upgrades, free breakfast, faster internet, welcome gifts, extra points, etc.) without needing to spend extra money or points to get them.
+Another level to award travel is earning status, and in the case of this particular article, hotel status.
+Status enables you to take advantage of certain benefits (hotel room upgrades, free breakfast, faster internet, welcome gifts, extra points, etc.) without needing to spend extra money or points to have them.